How do I schedule a test?

 What happens when I pass all 4 tests?

 On successful completion of all tests you will be issued an electronic version of your GED® High School Equivalency Credential issued by the Office of the State Superintendent of Education in Washington, DC.
 You will receive two e-mails from “Parchment”, which will be sent to the email address registered in your profile.
-Each email will have a link to a copy of your diploma and transcript.
+Each email will have a link to a copy of your electronic Diploma and Transcript.
 It is important that you download these documents immediately and keep them in a safe place, as the links will expire.
+The links for students who have just passed their GED are valid for 180 days, while the links for any re-order of either the electronic Diploma and/or Transcript are only valid for 60 days.

 Can I convert my GED® results to a percentage mark?